“In general it’s time for all us to shut up and listen.” ~ Jerry Salz

 Can you let go of “it”?

 This isn’t a hypothetical situation.
 This happened.
 I see this as harassment, and 50 teachers support strong discipline of a teacher for calling a discriminatory plan into question.
-Meanwhile this teacher is untouchable.
+Meanwhile Naima is untouchable, even if there is evidence she was possibly advocating kidnapping a fellow teacher after branding her with an insulting epithet.
 I’m not just pulling a lunatic off the internet as an example, this is who the administration of a university prefers over Bret Weinstein, and she’s going around calling all white people racists and white supremacists.
 This is now OK in academia, and is it too much of a leap to connect this art teacher to the art world?
 These things are happening in close proximity, with only the Bernie Sanders shut down going back some months.
 They reflect a growing ideological framework.

 In the latest development some of the student masterminds behind the protests posted a picture of themselves armed with baseball bats, and then proceeded to patrol their campus and surrounding area